zendeskgarden/svg-icons/.github/CONTRIBUTING.md

 1. Ensure specific shapes are represented by the best possible SVG elements (i.e. prefer `<circle>` vs. a `<path>` in the shape of a circle).
-1. Run `yarn format` to optimize SVGs via [svgo](https://www.npmjs.com/package/svgo).
+1. Run `npm run format` to optimize SVGs via [svgo](https://www.npmjs.com/package/svgo).
 1. Edit the optimized SVG source file.
    1. Swap out any leftover `<defs>` and `<use>` elements, eliminating